earaujoassis/oh-boy/README.md

 Please take a look at [/issues](https://github.com/earaujoassis/gameboy-emulator/issues)

+## Development steps

+* [ ] CPU and RAM
+* [ ] ROM
+* [ ] Video
+* [ ] Controllers
+* [ ] Audio
+* [ ] Tunning, Optimization, and Compliance to the original hardware
+* [ ] Bluetooth Joystick (PS4 DualShock 4)

 ## License

-GAME BOY is a trademark of NINTENDO OF AMERICA, INC. This current project has the sole purpose of testing and studying computer organization and architecture.
+"GAME BOY" and "NINTENDO" are trademarks of NINTENDO OF AMERICA, INC. This current project has the sole purpose of testing and studying Computer Organization and Architecture.
 The code here presented is licensed under the MIT License.
 Copyright &copy; Ewerton Carlos Assis.